-The Council is currently facing and will continue to face an unprecedented range of financial challenges over the comming months and years.
+The Council is currently facing and will continue to face an unprecedented range of financial challenges over the coming months and years.
 The economic climate has affected the Council in several ways.
-Payments of housing and council tax benefit decreased by £7.3 million compared with the previous year due to changes in the way Council tax benefit is treated.
-The Council achieved budget savings of £0.7 million in 2013/14 and a medium term savings programme will continue.
-The Council has healthy levels of reserves and balances including £1.5 million set aside in a service protection and enhancement fund to enable it to meet the financial challenges ahead, without adversely impacting on services to residents.
+The Council achieved efficiency savings of £0.9 million in 2014/15 and a medium term savings programme will continue.
+The Council has healthy levels of reserves and balances including £1.7 million set aside in a service protection and enhancement fund to enable it to meet the financial challenges ahead, without adversely impacting on services to residents.